- Currently available partner integrations

 - The Partner Cloud Building Block is available for clients licensing Blackboard Learn 9.1 Service Pack (SP) 13 or later.

-- The Partner Cloud Building Block requires Cloud Services, which is available with Blackboard Learn SP 10 and late.
-Specifically, the Cloud Connection must be enabled.
+- The Partner Cloud Building Block requires that Cloud Services be enabled.
 Other Cloud features, such as Profiles, are optional.

 - The latest patches must be installed for the Partner Cloud Building Block to function properly.

 - The Blackboard Learn environment must be reachable by the external Cloud Services through any firewall or security software.
 This includes any test or development environments that will need access to the Cloud.

 What if my institution is currently using one of the legacy publisher Building Blocks from Cengage Learning, McGraw-Hill, Pearson or WileyPLUS?

 Legacy content partner integration Building Blocks for McGraw-Hill Higher Education, Pearson, WileyPLUS, and Cengage Learning will continue to exist and be maintained for a period of time.
 If your institution is currently using these building blocks, please continue to do so and install the Partner Cloud Building Block to access Partner Cloud integrations.